wldfngrs/simple-php-message-system/README.md

 It was good practice tbh. mySQL cause, well why not?
 It's simple to work with and set up!
 Faced a little challenge with the captcha that I'm looking towards fixing when I come back to this a little later.
 Thought to share it regardless.

 ## Usage
-Pretty simple, fork the repository and store it in the htdocs folder for whatever servers you're working with (I used Apache)
+Pretty simple, download the repository and store it in the htdocs folder for whatever servers you're working with (I used Apache)